 You can substitute sunflower seeds, pecans, walnuts, or any other type of nut instead of pumpkin seeds if you prefer.
 Pecans or hazelnuts would be delicious alternatives.

-These energy balls get their chocolaty flavour from unsweetened cocoa powder that has been dissolved in boiling water.
+These chocolate coconut date balls get their chocolaty flavor from unsweetened cocoa powder that has been dissolved in boiling water.
 If you don’t have any cocoa powder you can substitute two tablespoons of melted dark chocolate instead.

 The next step is to dissolve the cocoa powder in boiling water.
 Mix the cocoa powder, salt, and boiling water in a small bowl until it’s thick, smooth, and lump-free.
 Add that mixture to the food processor.